martinbogo/meshbbs/docs/development/releasing.md

+---
+title: Releasing Meshbbs
+description: A printable checklist and step-by-step guide for cutting releases, including 1.0.0-beta preparation.
+---

-# Releasing MeshBBS
+# Releasing Meshbbs

-This checklist covers cutting a new release and preparing for 1.0.0-beta.
+This page is a printer-friendly guide for creating new meshbbs releases and preparing for the 1.0.0-beta series.

+Tip for printing: Use your browser’s Print function to save this page as a PDF.

 ## Preflight